Tenet 3(e) of Ecocosmology has an interesting, philosophically and theologically challenging aspect to it.

 One web site offers a book with substantial sections online where many concepts deal with the notion of a go between, a human who can do things regulars can't because of contact with a superior something.

-The concept of Ecocosmology we are talking about in this post, however, indicates that humans must become that superior something, must become more than biological, and yes must become a god or gods.
+The concept of Ecocosmology we are talking about in this post, however, indicates that humans must become that superior something, must become more than biological, and yes must become like a god or gods.

 And of course that would bring up the question "what is god?" which the aforesaid website considers to be an "afterward":